UCB-KIMLAB/peopling/00DATADOWNLOAD.md

 ## 1000 genome data

-For 1kg dataset, we downloaded all 1kg variant call files which anchor on chromosomes by using wget commands
+For 1kg dataset, we downloaded all 1kg variant call files which anchor on chromosomes by using wget commands from ISGR ftp site.

 ```bash
 for i in $(seq 1 1 22);